 We love you guys & hope to see you all in Zim soon!

-The easiest and quickest way to help is through our website www.mikepier.org Click on the DONATE tab at the top.
-Other methods listed below.
+The easiest and quickest way to help is through the DONATE link at the top of this page. www.mikepier.org Other methods listed below.
 Thanks again for your love and support.
+We can only do what we do with you prayers and support.

 FOR TAX DEDUCTIBLE GIFTS: